-Total compliance (15 points): The organization has relevant information from approved suppliers to ensure that they are complying with the established supplier/service provider approval procedures, contracts, specifications, regulatory requirements and best practice guidelines.
-This applies to agricultural inputs, raw material, packaging, processing aids and other ingredients suppliers, products and services suppliers.
-Supplier verification documents should demonstrate that the ongoing approval requirements detailed in 1.06.03 are being met (e.g., third party audits, certificates of analysis, reviews of supplier records, etc.).
+Total compliance (15 points): The organization has relevant information from approved suppliers/service providers to ensure that they are complying with the established supplier/service provider approval procedures, contracts, specifications, customer and regulatory requirements and best practice guidelines.
+This applies to agricultural inputs, raw material, primary packaging, processing aids and other ingredient suppliers, products and services suppliers.
+Supplier verification documents should demonstrate that the ongoing approval requirements detailed in 1.06.01 are being met (e.g., third party food safety audits, certificates of analysis, reviews of supplier records, etc.).